AIForces/AIForces/docs/source/problemsetting.rst

    Version of the configuration file.
 You're currently reading about 1.0

    .. warning::
-      Please, put version into quotes.
+      Please, put the version into quotes.
 Otherwise, YAML may mark it as a floating point number.

    Example
       .. code-block:: yaml